-Telehealth encompasses a range of healthcare services that leverage telecommunications to care for patients.
+Telehealth, also known as telemedicine, encompasses a range of healthcare services that leverage telecommunications to care for patients.
 Many times, telehealth is used interchangeably with telemedicine, which is a more specific type of service that uses virtual visits to facilitate patient care over video.
 In either case, technology provides the healthcare industry with numerous advantages that supplement in-person medical care so patients can stay healthy in and out of the doctor’s office.
-While there are some instances when telemedicine cannot replace an in-person visit, the pros of telehealth far outweigh the cons.
+While there are some limitations of telehealth and instances when telemedicine cannot replace an in-person physical examination visit, the benefits of telemedicine far outweigh the cons for patient satisfaction.

 Here are seven pros and cons of telehealth.